muon-rw/mmc-upgrade-guide/README.md

 **Make a copy of your existing world before proceeding.
 Put it somewhere safe in case you make a mistake, so you can start over.**

-It's also worth mentioning that *EveryCompat has been removed*, which may include some chests - these will be deleted in the update.
+It's also worth mentioning that *EveryCompat has been removed*, which means all of its blocks will be deleted in the update - this includes any EveryCompat chests!

 ### 1. First, we need to get the seed from your old world.
 (If you already have this for some reason, skip to the next step.)